-The Longest Place Name in the World
+Information about the Longest Place Name in the World, located close to Porangahau.

 It is the name given by the local Maori people, Ngati Kere to a hill to celebrate the eponymous ancestor Tamatea Pokai Whenua.